Esper89/Subnautica-TerrainPatcher/README.md

 Terrain Patcher is a Subnautica and Below Zero library mod that allows anyone to modify the game's terrain.

+Terrain Patcher loads terrain patches containing terrain to replace (stored as `.optoctreepatch` files) and makes the game load that terrain instead of its vanilla terrain.

 ## Installation

 This mod requires [BepInEx](https://github.com/toebeann/BepInEx.Subnautica) and